 - Use the final riddle to work out the correct order of the numerals to crack the code (refer to the answers on the Teacher Information Sheet).

 To set up an escape room style whole class game, why not hide a class reward in a lockable box.
 Need some ideas of what to put into the box?

 When it comes to what to put into the lockable box, sweets might be an obvious choice.
-But, what about awarding your class with an hour of free choice or a pizza party!
+But, what about awarding your class with an hour of personal choice or a pizza party!

 Can your students crack the code?